If you have decided to grow milkweed to help monarch butterflies on their migratory routes, let me join our fluttery orange friends in thanking you!

 Moisture-loving A. incarnata can be used near ponds or in wetland gardens.

 Ready to grow your own swamp thing?
-You’ll find pink swamp milkweed seeds available for purchase in your choice of package sizes at Eden Brothers.
+You’ll find pink swamp milkweed seeds available for purchase in packets of 25 at Earthbeat Seeds.

 Or if you prefer the white variety – or some of each – seeds for these are also available at Eden Brothers.